 As you explain the change in Elf’s job description, you can share the verses below, and have age appropriate conversations about true “good behavior” — it flows not from monitoring and reward, but from a deep place of knowing we are fully loved first!

 - Ephesians 5:1-2a – Follow God’s example, therefore, as dearly loved children and walk in the way of love, just as Christ loved us and gave himself up for us…

 - Col. 3:12 – Therefore, as God’s chosen people, holy and dearly loved, clothe yourselves with compassion, kindness, humility, gentleness and patience.

 The beauty of the gospel is – God is not one who sits on high like Santa or his pointy-eared minions, evaluating our behavior to give us what we deserve.
-He is Immanuel – God with us, the one who comes to us in our “misbehavior,” loves us, gives us his righteousness and empowers us to behave as children of God.
+He is Emmanuel – God with us, the one who comes to us in our “misbehavior,” loves us, gives us his righteousness and empowers us to behave as children of God.
 Let’s celebrate THAT this Christmas!!